doc1oo/LovelyComposerDocs/index_en.rst

 **C** is center, **L** is left, and **R** is right.

-If you specify one place for bread, it will be carried over to subsequent notes.
+If you specify one place for pan, it will be carried over to after notes.

 You can change the currently selected pan by moving the mouse wheel up or down.

-Proモードでパン入力タブを選択すると、音を中央 / 左 / 右 のどこから出すか（パン）を音符単位で指定できます。

-Cが中央、Lが左、Rが右となっています。

-パンは一か所指定すると以後の音符にも引き継がれます。

-マウスホイールの上下で現在選択中のパンを変更できます。

 表示オプション